Last updated on February 17th, 2024 at 09:04 pm

-One of the reasons why the transition to adulthood is so difficult is because none of the things you need to survive in your adult life are taught in school.
+One reason the transition to adulthood is so difficult is that no things you need to survive in adult life are taught in school.

 Cooking, cleaning, driving, sewing, finances, relationships, or even how to fold a fitted sheet: